alexdrone/Render/getting_started.md

 #### Adding a state to your component

 Nothing happens when we tap on our component.
-We want to change that, and to do so we need to introduce a state in the component:
+We want to change that, and in order do so we need to introduce a state in the component:

 ```swift
 class CounterState: UIState {